YaVendio/challenge/readme.md

-# Aplicación de Chat en Tiempo Real
+# Real-Time Chat Application

-Crear una aplicación de chat en tiempo real utilizando TypeScript, React, custom hooks y WebSockets.
-La aplicación debe permitir a los usuarios enviar y recibir mensajes en tiempo real.
-Además, se deben escribir pruebas unitarias para los componentes y hooks utilizando Jest y React Testing Library.
+Create a real-time chat application using TypeScript, React, custom hooks, and WebSockets.
+The application must allow users to send and receive messages in real time.
+Additionally, unit tests must be written for components and hooks using Jest and the React Testing Library.

-## Requisitos
+## Requirements

-### Componentes
+### Components

-1. **ChatApp**: Componente principal que contiene la lógica de la aplicación.
+1. **ChatApp**: Main component that contains the application logic.
-2. **ChatWindow**: Componente que muestra la lista de mensajes.
+2. **ChatWindow**: Component that displays the list of messages.
-3. **ChatMessage**: Componente que representa un mensaje individual.
+3. **ChatMessage**: Component that represents an individual message.
-4. **ChatInput**: Componente para enviar nuevos mensajes.
+4. **ChatInput**: Component for sending new messages.

 ### Custom Hook